blackfyre/flsun.community/src/social-media/README.md

-Since the dawn of time, communities have been popping up and it's no different for the 3D Printer manufacturer: FLSUN
+# Social Media communities

-Various communities came to be on social media plaforms:
+Since the dawn of time, communities have been popping up and it's no different for the 3D Printer manufacturer: FLSUN!

 ## Facebook